notshi/dquery/readme.md

 }
 ```

-The following uses the `epoch` option, groups the results by activity and orders the activities by date and description.
+The following uses the `epoch` option, groups the results by activity and sorts the activities by date and description.

-This is an expensive and large query asking for activity identifiers and its details so adding a `limit` will help the server and your browser.
+This is an expensive and large query asking for activity identifiers and its details, so adding a `limit` will help the server and your browser.
 Otherwise, it will attempt to list all 82,366 results!

 ```sql